tianyue58/tp/docs/DeveloperGuide.md

 The `SortCommandParser` class is responsible for parsing the field received from the user.
 This class implements the `Parser` interface.
 The `SortCommandParser#parse()` method of this class parses the field and returns a `SortCommand` object with the field as the parameter.

+Below is a sequence diagram and explanation of how the SortCommand is executed.
 ![Interactions Inside the Logic Component for the `sort pr/` Command](images/umldiagrams/SortSequenceDiagram.png)

 Step 1.
 The user enters `sort pr/` command in the main window.

 Step 2.
 The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.

 Step 3.
-The InternshipParser matches the command word `sort` in the string and extracts the argument string `pr/`.
+The InternshipParser matches the command word `sort` in the string and extracts the argument string " pr/".

 Step 4.
 The InternshipParser then calls SortCommandParser#parse(String) method and the argument string is converted to a Parameter instance.